Volkswagen Commercial Vehicles: Unique Volkswagen Commercial Vehicles

 Volkswagen Commercial Vehicles have manufactured some unique commercial vehicles in its 50 plus years of producing light commercial vehicles.
 One of them was a small postal van which was built at the request of the German Postal Services.
 By 1964 the Type 147 or Kleinlieferwagen was in production.
 In popular culture it has also been christened the nickname of Fridolin.

-From 1975–1979, Volkswagen Commercial Vehicles produced for developing countries a small air-cooled FWD truck called the Volkswagen EA489 Basistransporter, with a rudimentary chassis and basic metal sheeting.
+From 1975 to 1979, Volkswagen Commercial Vehicles produced for developing countries a small air-cooled FWD truck called the Volkswagen EA489 Basistransporter, with a rudimentary chassis and basic metal sheeting.
 It was easily manufactured from semi knocked down kits into a light truck.

 In 1989 Volkswagen Commercial Vehicles partnered with Japanese firm Toyota to build the Toyota Hilux pick-up truck rebadged as a Volkswagen Taro.
 This partnership was to help Toyota build sales in Europe and give VW a vehicle in the 1 tonne pick-up segment.
 The venture was not a huge success and it split in the late 1990s.